pixlee/pixlee-ios-sdk/README.md

     self.view.addSubview(photoView)
 }
 ```
+#### PXLPhotoViewConfiguration
+Configurator class for the PXLPhotoView.
+Configuration options:
+- `textColor:UIColor` : Color of the texts
+- `titleFont:UIFont`: Font for the title
+- `subtitleFont:UIFont`: Font for the subtitle
+- `buttonFont:UIFont`: Font for the button
+- `buttonImage:UIImage`: Image for the button
+- `buttonBorderWidth:CGFloat`: Border width for the button
+- `enableVideoPlayback:Bool`: Should play videos or not
+- `delegate:PXLPhotoViewDelegate`: Delegate
+- `cropMode:PXLPhotoCropMode`: Image/ Video crop mode

 #### PXLPhotoListView
 - Infinite scrolling list from the given PXLPhoto objects.
 It create PXLPhotoView views with an infinite scrolling UITableView.
 You have to add an array of PXLPhoto objects.
 ```swift